 - Regional Director-Provides overall management of Respite, IST, Hospitality House, and other Turning Point programs in Nevada County. - Program Director- Overall management of the program, including clinical oversight of services, management of budget, AOT, AACT services, and personnel.
 This position is also responsible for clinical oversight of services while ensuring that treatment to members includes adequate planning.
-Reviews assessment and treatment plans, authorizes services as permitted herein, and provides treatment staff training and clinical supervision as needed.
+Reviews

-- QA Manager scrutinizes all chart documentation and ensures compliance with Medi-Cal documentation standards and HIPAA compliance.
+- assessment and treatment plans, authorizes services as permitted herein, and provides treatment staff training and clinical supervision as needed. - QA Manager scrutinizes all chart documentation and ensures compliance with Medi-Cal documentation standards and HIPAA compliance.
 Tracks employee productivity.
-Ensures all documentation is completed in a timely manner. - Office Manager- overall management of the office functions to support staff in service delivery.
-Scheduling of doctors' days, transcription, ensured charting standards and oversees the adherence to Medi-Cal service requirements.
-Monitors Medi-Cal coverage or coverage by other third party payers for member services.
-Coordinates after hours scheduling of on-call response teams. - Registered Nurse- Provides prescribed medical treatment and oversight to members with co-occurring medical conditions as well as staying abreast of member medication needs and disbursements. - Team Leader oversee all aspects of clinical services, as well as ensure that direct treatment staff provides appropriate responsive services.
-Responsible for administrative supervisions of direct treatment staff i.e. employee evaluations, properly prepared time sheets. - Youth/Peer/Family Advocate- advocates for the individual/family voice in areas of treatment and program planning.
+Ensures all documentation is completed in a timely manner. - Administrative Coordinator- overall management of the office functions to support staff in service delivery.
+Scheduling of doctors' days, transcription, accounting, fiscal, and other assigned administrative duties. - Registered Nurse/Licensed Psychiatric Technician- Provides prescribed medical treatment and oversight to members with co-occurring medical conditions as well as staying abreast of member medication needs and disbursements. - Team Leader oversee all aspects of clinical services, as well as ensure that direct treatment staff provides appropriate responsive services.
+Responsible for administrative supervisions of direct treatment staff i.e. employee evaluations, properly prepared time sheets. - Housing Supervisor-Supervises staff at Catherine Lane, along with fiscal and administrative oversight of all Master Supported Independent Housing leases. - Youth/Peer/Family Advocate- advocates for the individual/family voice in areas of treatment and program planning.
 Facilitates individual/family support groups and supports clients as needed with linkage to other community supports. - Personal Service Coordinator (PSC) ensures members' treatment needs are met.
 Coordinates services for up to ten (10) members.
 Facilitates the Community Support Team Meetings and also helps provide linkage to formal and informal supports.
 Completes Medi-Cal assessments as needed along with other charting, documentation and authorizations for treatment.
 Ensures members access to meet health needs.
 PSC also attends court hearings with the individual to advocate on the behalf of client, for mental health treatment, instead of jail time when appropriate.
 Outreach and advocacy also includes establishing positive relationships with public defender's office and attorneys.
 Develops housing resources in the community through linkage and partnerships.
 Assists members in locating and maintaining housing.
 Develops employment resources in the community through linkage and partnerships.
 Assists members with developing job skills needed for the careers they choose to explore.
 Assists members with locating job opportunities and provides support for the member's work experience. - Court Liaison/CAADAC Counselor- stays in close communication with attorneys/judges, probation, law enforcement, Behavioral Health and any other parties involved in members' progress/status of case through the criminal justice system, including Mental Health Court.
 This position also provides CAADAC based, drug and alcohol counseling to clients referred from within the Providence Center program.

-4) Program Services Team
+4. Program Services Team